ProfCupcake/CUPLIB/Simple TFAR Jammers/README.md

 `angle` is the angle of the cone in degrees, if the above `direction` is set.
 Note that the actual cone angle is double this number (think radius vs diameter).
 Default 60.

 For more advanced applications, you can pass code as any of the above parameters.
-It will be run with an array parameter as follows: `[pos, maxRange, minRange, signalIndex, direction, angle]`. `signalIndex` is the index of the CUPSIGNAL signal linked to this jammer (or nil, if CUPSIGNAL integration is disabled); all other parameters are as defined in the `addJammer` call.
+This is where `args` is used; it is passed into any code parameter (thus, accessible via `_this` inside). `args` is set to `[]` (empty array) by default.
 Note that the code will run locally for each player.

 The returned value - assigned to `index` in the above example - is the index identifying the jammer in the script, to be used for the removal of jammers with the following:-